hard-drive-platter-and-read-write-arm-990x358

 The International Association of Computer Investigative Specialists (IACIS)—accredited by the esteemed Forensic Specialties Accreditation Board (FSAB)—provides a rigorous certified forensic computer examiner (CFCE) certification program.
 This process involves the completion of two phases: a peer review phase with four practical case studies and a certification phase comprising a 44-day “hard drive problem” as well as a 14-day knowledge-based objective test.
 CFCE certifications are valid for three years and require a proficiency exercise to be completed online and 40 hours of continuing education credits.

-Overall, since the field of computer forensics is continually changing, the tools, certifications, and licensing processes likely will evolve in the coming years as well.
-Therefore, prospective computer forensics experts should be sure to check with prospective employers, computer forensics colleges program coordinators, and professionals in the field to keep abreast of the most desirable competencies and credentials.
+Overall, since the field of computer forensics is continually changing, the tools, certifications, and licensing processes will likely evolve in the coming years as well.
+Therefore, prospective computer forensics experts should be sure to check with prospective employers, computer forensics college program coordinators, and professionals in the field to keep abreast of the most desirable competencies and credentials.

 Chief Content Strategist